R3DRUN3/R3DRUN3/README.md

 # About me ✍️
 - Forecaster
-- Open source contributor
+- Open Source Contributor
-- System and software engineer
+- Cloud Native Engineer

 in the end just a collection of quantum bits,
 <br/>